 If you have APL, you'll get medicine to make your leukemia cells change into mature, healthy blood cells so they don't burst open and release their protein.
 The two drugs used to treat APL are:

 All-trans retinoic acid (ATRA).
 You might need to stay on this drug for a year or two.
-Side effects include a headache, fever, rash, mouth or throat sores, itching, and high cholesterol.
+Side effects include headache, fever, rash, mouth or throat sores, itching, and high cholesterol.

 Arsenic trioxide (Trisenox).
 Side effects include tiredness, nausea, vomiting, diarrhea, belly pain, heart rhythm problems, and nerve damage.